Bill Rompkey

-William Hubert Rompkey PC (May 13, 1936 – March 21, 2017) was a Canadian educator who served as member of Parliament from 1972 to 1995 and a senator from 1995 to 2011.
+William Hubert Rompkey PC (May 13, 1936 – March 21, 2017) was a Canadian educator and politician from Newfoundland.
+A member of the Liberal Party, he served as member of Parliament from Labrador from 1972 to 1995, and as a senator from Newfoundland and Labrador from 1995 to 2011.

 Early life and education

 Rompkey was born in Belleoram, Fortune Bay, Newfoundland.
 He attended Bishop Feild College in St. John's.
 In 1953, after he left Bishop Feild College, Rompkey entered Memorial University, where he graduated with a BA, a diploma in education, and an MA.
 Rompkey continued his studies at the University of London, England, where he received the Academic Diploma in Education.

 Career as an educator

 After Rompkey returned from his studies in London, he started his career as an educator.
 Rompkey taught school at Upper Island Cove and in St. John's.
 In 1963, he married fellow Memorial University graduate Carolyn Pike, and then, lured by Tony Paddon, Rompkey took an appointment as principal of the Yale Amalgamated School in North West River.
 Rompkey later became the first Superintendent of Education with the Labrador East Integrated School Board, a position he held until 1971.
 In January 1972, Rompkey was studying for his Ph.D. in Adult Education at the University of Toronto when he won the nomination to represent the Grand Falls-White Bay-Labrador riding for the Liberal Party.